-A pilot is a certified professional that is trained to operate different aircrafts.
+A pilot is a certified professional that is trained to operate different aircraft.
 They are primarily responsible for developing flight plans and conducting pre-flight checks to determine if their aircraft is ready for departure.
-One thing that pilots will need to be comfortable doing is collaborating with flight attendants to provide the best customer service to their clients during boarding, take off, and landing.
+One thing that these professionals will need to be comfortable doing is collaborating with flight attendants to provide the best customer service to their clients during boarding, take-off, and landing.

-A crucial part of a pilot’s job is to ensure the safety of passengers and cabin crew who are on board their flight.
-This requires a pilot to follow specific federal regulations and company policies that help maintain safe flight practices.
-This means a pilot must perform routine checks on aircraft performance, altitude, fuel levels, and weather conditions to ensure a safe, yet comfortable flight for all passengers.
+A crucial part of their job is to ensure the safety of passengers and cabin crew who are on board their flight.
+This requires these professionals to follow specific federal regulations and company policies that help maintain safe flight practices.
+They must perform routine checks on aircraft performance, altitude, fuel levels, and weather conditions to ensure a safe, yet comfortable flight for all passengers.
 Pilots need to be confident enough in their skills and practice to properly navigate their aircraft to its destination.

 Qualifications and eligibility

 Every pilot will fulfill different requirements depending on the aircraft they want to fly.
-However, there are general prerequisites for all pilots.
+However, there are general prerequisites for all of them.
 These necessities include:

 A pilot must also have quick thinking skills.
 They should be aware of their situation and atmosphere at all times to avoid unwanted weather conditions, airspace violations, and loss of control.
-This can significantly impact the security of the flight, so it is important for pilots to know how to handle weather, traffic, and emergency situations.
+This can significantly impact the security of the flight, so it is important for these professionals to know how to handle the weather, traffic, and emergency situations.

 Pilots are typically found working in and out of airports to fly airplanes, however, they will be working for different companies and agencies causing their day-to-day to vary a little from one another.
 Some examples include:

-- Federal and local government agencies need pilots for transporting government officials and fulfilling different missions.
+- Federal and local government agencies need them for transporting government officials and fulfilling different missions.

-- The U.S Air Force, Army, Navy, and Marine Corps all need pilots to help serve their country.
+- The U.S Air Force, Army, Navy, and Marine Corps all need these professionals to help serve their country.